David Wright, Third Base, New York Mets, #5

 In 2016, Wright again spent most of the season on the DL, this time due to a herniated disc in his neck.
 His season ended when he had neck surgery on June 16th.
 He played in just 37 games in 2016.
 During that time, he batted .226 with 31 hits, 8 doubles, 7 home runs, and 14 RBIs in 137 at-bats.

-Batting statistics for Wright in his thirteen seasons (2004-2016) with the Mets include:
+Batting statistics for Wright in his fourteen seasons (2004-2017) with the Mets include:

 - 7 seasons with a batting average over .300, with a high of .325 in 2007